louisedelaigue/lab-work/README.md

 ## AIRICA
 ### Raw AIRICA data processing
-* _fx_airica.py_ : processes raw pH data acquired with a pH optode.
+* _fx_airica.py_ : processes raw DIC data acquired with an AIRICA from Marianda.
 Output gives a text file, inc. the following:
    * "temperature": temperature recorded at the time of measurement.
    * "salinity": salinity given to the AIRICA software.